BunmiOlakanmi/Project/README.md

 2. What is the impact of COVID-19 on unemployment in Canada?
 3. What is the impact of COVID-19 infections on excess deaths?
 4. Is their a trend between COVID-19 related deaths, and deaths due to seasonal flu (pneumonia and influenza) in the USA?
 5. What are the key patterns observed between interventions and economic impact?
-That is, COVID-19 vs. GDP growth for different countries
+That is, COVID-19 vs. GDP growth for different countries?

 ### Roles